The final storage option we have for the NVIDIA Shield is mounting network storage to it, like a full-fledged NAS or ethernet hard drive.

 Adding Network Storage Automatically

-Once you select the device, a new window will pop up asking you to choose a login type.
+Once you select the device, a new window will open, asking you to choose a login type.

-What you select here has to do with how you’ve configured your network.
+What you select here depends on how you’ve configured your network.

-If you’ve set up username & password authentication on your network shared drive, then you’ll need to connect as a registered user.
+You’ll need to connect as a registered user if you’ve set up username & password authentication on your network-shared drive.
 If you haven’t, then you can connect as guest.

-I highly recommend setting up some sort of username & password authentication on your network.
-It may be a hassle to have to sign in, but the Shield will remember the password so you’ll only need to do it once.
+Signing in may be a hassle, but the Shield will remember the password, so you’ll only need to do it once.

 In most cases, this only takes a few seconds, depending on the speed of your network.

-Once it finished, you’ll see the word Connected underneath the device name.
+Once finished, you’ll see the word Connected underneath the device name.

-Now you’ll be able to see a breakdown of the mounted network storage, just like all of your other internal and external drives.
+Now you’ll see a breakdown of the mounted network storage, just like all your other internal and external drives.

-You won’t be able to make any changes to the files here, however.
-To do that, you’ll need to go to your favorite Android TV file manager.
+However, you won’t be able to make any changes to the files here.

-On the left hand side, all of the mounted network shares will appear as different folders.
-There you can copy and move files around, just as you would with internal storage on your NVIDIA Shield.
+All mounted network shares will appear as different folders on the left-hand side.
+There you can copy and move files around as you would with internal storage on your NVIDIA Shield.

 Adding Network Storage Manually

-Normally, the easiest way for me to create a network share is to enter the IP address of the device I’m looking for.
+Typically, the easiest way to create a network share is to enter the IP address of the device I’m looking for.
 However, many users, myself included, have trouble getting this to work on the NVIDIA Shield.

-You’ll see lots of threads on the official NVIDIA forums discussing this issue.
-Unfortunately without much in the way of a resolution.
+You’ll see many threads on the official NVIDIA forums discussing this issue, unfortunately, without much resolution.

-If you know the full UNC path (usually \\device name\shared folder\), then that seems to work just fine.
+If you know the full UNC path (usually \device name\shared folder), then that seems to work fine.

 If you only know the IP address, you can mount a particular folder on that drive.
-That seems to bypass the problem and I was able to connect.
+That bypassed the problem, and I was able to connect.

-Finding the UNC path can be a little tricky.
+Finding the UNC path can be tricky.
 However, if you have Microsoft Office, there’s a solution that user Dlauzon came up with on Stack Overflow that is pure genius!

 That will be your full UNC path.